 Studies have even shown that Omega-3 supplements for dogs benefits our pets with longer lives and increased cardiovascular health.

 Omega-3 Supplements contain essential fatty acids for dogs and cats which support skin and coat and immune and joints in our pets.

 Use an anti-static spray on your clothes, furniture or car’s carpeting.
 It not only stops static electricity, it stops dog hair from sticking to your clothes, furniture and car.

 Talk about ingenious!
 Simply spray it over anything that attracts dog hair and your set.

 Wipe Your Dogs Feet

 Let’s face it, dogs have to go out to do their business.
-That means they are dragging in dog hair, dirt, leaves and since we live in Seattle there’s always dirt and mud.
+That means they are dragging in dog hair, dirt, or leaves.

-Use door mats to help get rid of the larger pieces of stuff they can bring into your home.
+Using a doggy door mat can help get rid of the larger pieces of stuff they can bring into your home.
 I keep a doormat on the outside of my door and a throw rug inside the door.
-These together catch a lof of dirt and debris just by walking on them.
+These together catch a lot of dirt and debris just by walking on them.

 Keeping your dog’s nails trimmed will help in preventing scratches to furniture, beds, and blankets.